The English rider was a double Superstock winner at the NW200 in 2024

 Dean Harrison was next on his Honda Racing UK Fireblade (121.688mph) with Michael Dunlop (MD Racing BMW) in fourth.

-Dunlop did five laps on his new M1000RR with the Ballymoney man recording a best speed of 121.399mph.
+Dunlop did five laps on his new M1000RR before his tumble with the Ballymoney man recording a best speed of 121.399mph.

 Jamie Coward (KTS Racing BMW powered by Stanley Stewart) was fifth ahead of MLav Racing rider Mike Browne on his BMW and Paul Jordan (Jackson Racing Honda by Prosper2).